-This document provides an analysis of COMPOSITION Ontology framework.
-Besides purpose, context, and scope the first part of this document is devoted to the, content and structure of this Deliverable.
+Besides purpose, context, and scope the first part of this document is devoted to the content and structure of this Deliverable.
 The next parts describe both general information about Ontologies as well as specific information about COMPOSITON's Ontology.
 The general information is a state-of-the-art analysis of Ontology languages, methodologies and tools.
-The COMPOSITION specific parts describe in details the current versions of Collaborative Manufacturing Services Ontology and its implementation process.
+The COMPOSITION specific parts describe in details the Collaborative Manufacturing Services Ontology and its implementation process.
 Furthermore, the COMPOSITION Ontology API which has been developed for the purposes of this project is described.
-Details about the usage of the delivered Ontology and a plan about the next steps of Task 6.4 are also provided.
+Details about the usage of the delivered Ontology and conclusions of Task 6.4 are also provided.